cSOZAo/halbach-gradient-coils/README.md

-# Gradient coils — Halbach low-field MRI (pyCoilGen)
+# Gradient coils — Halbach-based low-field MRI (pyCoilGen)

 Design of gradient coils (Gx, Gy, Gz) for a Halbach-based low-field MRI scanner, built on top of **pyCoilGen**.
-The project takes a pyCoilGen wire layout, adds lead wires, and carves the wire grooves into printable Fusion 360 shell halves to produce a negative mold for winding.
+The project takes a pyCoilGen wire layout, adds lead wires, and carves the wire grooves into STL shell cilinder or halves to produce a negative mold for winding.

 Everything is driven by a single config object (`coilgen/config.py`) and exposed